JuliaPluto/HypertextLiteral.jl/README.md

     </tbody></table>
     =#

+This library implements many features for working with HTML data within the Julia language, including:

+* Element content (ampersand and less-than) are properly escaped
+* Single quoted, double quoted, and unquoted attribute values are escaped
+* Handles boolean valued HTML attributes, such as `disabled`, `checked`
+* Representation of Julia `Pair` and `Dict` as unquoted attributes
+* Special handling of "style" attribute via Julia `Pair` and `Dict`
+* Automatic `camelCase` => `camel-case` conversion for attributes & styles
+* Direct inclusion of objects (like `HTML`) showable by `MIME"text/html"`

 We use [NarrativeTest][nt] to ensure our examples are correct.
 After each command is a comment with the expected output.
 This tool ensures the README can be validated by running `./test/runtests.jl`.
 To enhance